 Zadar for 3 days

-The journey from Plitvice Lakes to Zadar lasts almost 2 hours and covers 133 km via bus.
-Another alternative option is to drive with nearly the same travel duration.
+The journey from Plitvice Lakes to Zadar lasts almost 2 hours and covers 133 km (83 mi) via bus or 1 hour and 40 mins by car.

 Things to do in Zadar